React App Localization and i18n: Advanced Guide

 );

-But this setup works great for simple apps, but what if you're working on something more complex?
-That's where things can get a bit tricky.
+But this setup works great for simple apps.
+What if you’re working on something more complex?
+That’s where things can get a bit tricky.

 Advanced localization with React Native